 After it was burned down, the Hagia Sophia was rebuilt in 537 AD and served as a ceremonial space and place of worship during the Byzantine Empire.
 After the Ottoman invasion of 1453, the Hagia Sophia was renovated into a mosque, covering all of its Christian imagery in Islamic calligraphy and symbols.

-The massive building measures over 269 feet long and 180 feet tall.
+The massive building—one of the best places to visit in Istanbul—measures over 269 feet long and 180 feet tall.
 Today, it is used as a national museum and is visited by more than three million people a year.

 The mysteries of Stonehenge await during a day in Southampton, England.
 Made up of around 100 enormous stones laid out in a circle, Stonehenge is one of the world’s most well-known prehistoric monuments and also one of history’s greatest puzzles.